 The UI Center for Advanced Reproductive Care is recognized as an innovative, international leader with the ability to culture and select embryos most likely to lead to a pregnancy.
 This has resulted in fewer multiple births while maintaining exceptional pregnancy rates.
 The Center's in vitro fertilization (IVF) program was established in 1987 and we are:

-- We are Iowa's first IVF program, which has led to more than 4,000 deliveries.
+- Iowa's first IVF program with more than 4,000 deliveries

-- We are recognized as a national leader for elective single embryo transfers, which contribute to health and safety of mother and child.
+- Recognized as a national leader for elective single embryo transfers, contributing to the health and safety of mother and child

-- We have a delivery rate consistently above 50 percent per oocyte retrieval for women under age 35 for the past five years.
+- Delivery rate consistently above 50 percent per oocyte retrieval for women under age 35 for the past five years

-While we have seen many changes in methods used to diagnose and treat infertility, the financial, emotional, and ethical decisions that must be made before a couple attempts to overcome their infertility through IVF remain the same.
+While we have seen many changes in methods used to diagnose and treat infertility, financial, emotional, and ethical decisions must be made before a couple attempts to overcome their infertility through IVF.
 Please read through these additional resources to get a better understanding of the IVF process at the UI Center for Advanced Reproductive Care.

 - IVF Options